rafinhaa/infinity-scroll/README.md

 ## 🔖 About

-CDR Asterisk is a web application written with the codeigniter 4 framework, which allows you to view the details of a call and listen to recordings.
+Infinity scroll is a web application written with the Next.js.
+Based on Mario Souto class.

 ## 🚀 Technologies